To vote in any UK elections you must be registered on the electoral register.

 Before an election

 The election candidates will usually push leaflets through your letterbox to let you know about themselves and their election campaigns.
-They may also make house to house calls around your area to try to get your support.
+They may also make house calls in your area to try and get your support.

 Before election day, everyone in your household who’s eligible to vote should receive a poll card.
-This will state the date of the election, where your polling station is and the polling hours - which are 7am to 10pm.
+This will state the date of the election, where your polling station is and the polling station opening hours.
+These are normally 7am to 10pm.

 If you don’t receive your polling card, don’t worry.
 You can still vote as long as you’re registered.
 If you don’t know where your polling station is, you can find a polling station near you online.

-If you have registered to vote, you should've received a poll card through the post from us to tell you where your polling station is.
+If you've registered to vote, you should've received a poll card through the post from us to tell you where your polling station is.

 Make sure you check your poll card before heading out to vote in case your polling station has changed since you last voted.
 You can take a look online to find a polling station near you.